-The Office of Academic Coaching provides tutorial assistance in most subject areas including biology, chemistry, physics, math, writing, and psychology at no additional cost to students.
+The Office of Tutoring & Supplemental Instruction provides tutorial assistance in most subject areas including biology, chemistry, physics, math, nursing and psychology at no additional cost to students.
 Workshops on such things as notetaking, test-taking, and time management are conducted from time to time.